Budi Agung Kuswara

 b.
 1982, Indonesia

-As a child painting was a readily accessible mode of expression, nurturing and playful, a medium through which Kabul could later explore his feelings and ideas about identity and life.
-“My perspective was different to the traditional cultural identity and I came to understand that I didn’t fit in with the mainstream,” Kabul said.
-“So I learned to follow my own path.”
+As a child, painting was a readily accessible mode of expression, which allowed Kabul to explore his feelings and ideas about identity and life.
+“My perspective was different to the traditional cultural identity and I came to understand that I didn’t fit in with the mainstream… So I learned to follow my own path.”

 In 2017, he was one of the nominees for the International Public Art Price in Hong Kong & won the Tujuh Bintang Gallery (Yogyakarta) Art Award “THE DREAM (The Power of the Dream) in 2009.
-He has also undertaken residencies at Bamboo Curtain Studio, Taipei, Taiwan (2016), Fukuoka Asian Art Museum, Fukuoka, Japan (2012), and TAKSU Kuala Lumpur, Kuala Lumpur, Malaysia (2012).
+He has undertaken residencies at Bamboo Curtain Studio, Taipei, Taiwan (2016), Fukuoka Asian Art Museum, Fukuoka, Japan (2012), and TAKSU Kuala Lumpur, Kuala Lumpur, Malaysia (2012).
 Kuswara lives and works in Bali, Indonesia.

 Interested to find out more about Budi Agung Kuswara?